-These Area regulations apply only to new construction and development, and changes to exterior signage, lighting, awnings, and displays.
-Structures in existence prior to the effective date of this Code not meeting the requirements contained herein shall be treated as nonconformities in accordance with Section 10-1.1702 of the Sault Ste Marie City Zoning Ordinance.
+The building type regulations contained within this code apply only to new buildings and additions to existing buildings not otherwise exempted by Article 1.10.
+Existing buildings shall comply with requirements as set forth in Figure 1.2 - Existing Building Flow Chart.
+Changes to exterior signage, lighting, awnings, and displays shall comply with the applicable regulations found within Article 2: General Provisions.
+Buildings in existence prior to the effective date of this Code not meeting the requirements contained herein shall be treated as nonconformities in accordance with Section 10-1.1702 of the Sault Ste Marie City Zoning Ordinance.